thinkUXca/jekyll-now/index-dev.md

     <div class="col-xs-12 col-sm-6">
       <div class="testimonial">
         <p>
-“ThinkUX went far above expectations.
+          <span class="dropcap">“</span>ThinkUX went far above expectations.
 Communication was fast, open, and precise.
 The work was performed faster than promised, with regular check-ins and feedback based on the agreed-upon milestones, and the execution went above the deliverables in meaningful ways.”
         </p>
         <div class="attribution">
           <div class="attr-name">